 - Spearhead preparations for regular quarterly Executive Committee meetings, bi-annual Nominating and Governance Committee meetings, and other special board meetings, including administrative and strategic planning tasks

-- Spearhead annual review process of Board and International Advisory Board with Nominating & Governance Committee
+- Spearhead annual review process of Board of Directors and International Advisory Board with Nominating & Governance Committee

-- Drive Board communications and business development strategies to proactively identify opportunities and enforce ethical standards; write and edit strategic communications to Board
+- Drive board communications and business development strategies to proactively identify opportunities and enforce ethical standards; write and edit strategic communications to Board of Directors

-- Manage and supervise personnel within board relations department (currently one FTE)
+- Manage and supervise personnel within board relations team (currently one FTE)

-- Exceptional organizational, written and oral communication skills are essential.
-Experience in proposal writing preferred.
+- Exceptional organizational, interpersonal, and written and oral communication skills are essential.
+Experience in proposal writing preferred

 The successful candidate should be: